 Dean of the School of Law

-Martín Hevia is Executive Dean and Associate Professor at the School of Law, and Founding Chair, Framework Convention on Global Health Alliance.
+Martín Hevia is Dean, Associate Professor at the School of Law, and Founding Chair, Framework Convention on Global Health Alliance.
 He earned his doctorate in law in 2007 at the University of Toronto, Canada and his law degree in 2001 at the Torcuato Di Tella University.
 Currently, he serves as Vice-President of the Ibero-American Association of Law Schools.

 Professor Hevia´s research and teaching interests include Comparative Private and Constitutional Law, Health Law and Reproductive Rights, and Legal and Political Philosophy.
 He is the author of Reasonableness and Responsibility: A Theory of Contract Law (2013), Derecho Privado y Filosofía Política (2011) and editor of Teoría y Crítica de la Propiedad Intelectual (2016) y Teoría y Crítica del Derecho Privado (2012).
 His papers have been published in international journals such as Harvard Journal of Health & Human Rights, Texas Law Review, International Review of Intellectual Property and Competition Law, Florida Journal of International Law, Canadian Journal of Law & Jurisprudence, and International Journal of Gynecology and Obstetrics.
 His papers have been quoted by Argentine courts such as the National Civil and Commercial Law Chamber.
-He is the Treasurer of the Iberoamerican Association of Law Schools Sui Iuris
+He was the Treasurer of the Iberoamerican Association of Law Schools Sui Iuris (2016 - 2017).

 Professor Hevia has been legal consultant to the Argentine National Congress on the reform, actualization, and unification of the Civil and Commercial Codes (2012 – 2013) and has been consulted as an Expert for the World Health Organization Public Health Law Consultation Group.
 He has been Fellow of the Reproductive and Sexual Health Law Program at the University of Toronto (2009) and of the Comparative Law and Political Economy Program at York University, Canada (2008).